davidrbourke/DVA-C02/EC2.md

 1. On-Demand: staying at hotel whenever required with no pre-planning and paying full price.
 2. Reserved: planning ahead and staying for a long time, getting a discount for longer term fixed period pre-arranged booking (in a specific room type - unless using Convertable reserved).
 3. Savings Plan: paying a certain amount per hour for a certain period and stay in any room type.
-4. Spot instances: biding on empty rooms, highest bidder gets the room, can get ejected at anytime if someone else will pay more.
+4. Spot instances: biding on empty rooms, highest bidder gets the room, can get ejected at any time if someone else will pay more.
 5. Dedicated hosts: booking the entire hotel and having full access to the hotel.
-6. Capicity reservations: booking a room for a fixed period at full price even if you don't stay there.
+6. Capacity reservations: booking a room for a fixed period at full price even if you don't stay there.

 ## Public IP Charges

 ### IPv4

 1. In first 12 months, 750 hours free on EC2 instances of public IP.
-2. Exceeded the 750 hours or 12 months, is charged at $0.005 per hour ($43.80 per year)
+2. Exceeding the 750 hours or 12 months, is charged at $0.005 per hour ($43.80 per year)
 3. Using a Public IP in other services, e.g., a load balancer, has no free option.

 A guide to investigating what services you have that are causing IPv4 charges: https://repost.aws/articles/ARknH_OR0cTvqoTfJrVGaB8A/why-am-i-seeing-charges-for-public-ipv4-addresses-when-i-am-under-the-aws-free-tier